pt9527/digital-cv/index.md

 # David WF Chau

-_Environmental Sciences/ GIS/ Data Visualization/ Education_ <br><br>
+**_Environmental Sciences/ GIS/ Data Visualization/ Education_** <br>
-Passionate high school Geography teacher with a strong commitment to environmental sciences.
+_Passionate high school Geography teacher with a strong commitment to environmental sciences.
 I earned an MSc. in Environmental Science from The Hong Kong University of Science and Technology, achieving a 4.0/4.3 GPA.
-My academic journey showcased exceptional performance in diverse subjects such as Physical Environment, GIS, and Data Science.
+My academic journey showcased exceptional performance in diverse subjects such as Physical Environment, GIS, and Data Science._

 [E-mail: chauwangfung@gmail.com](chauwangfung@gmail.com) / [GitHub](https://github.com/pt9527/)